72% of customers will share a positive experience with 6 or more people.

 Ready?
 Let’s get into it!

 Simply put, a Net Promoter Score is an index ranging from -100 to 100.
-This index measures how much customers are willing to recommend your products or services to others.
+This index measures how many customers are willing to recommend your products or services to others.

 You’ll often see this term shortened as NPS.